runcitadel/python-template/README.md

 You can replace `v0.12.1-beta` with the tag/branch of the [LND GitHub repo](https://github.com/lightningnetwork/lnd) you want to use.
 Please make sure to not use a version that is later than what's currently included in Umbrel (LND 0.12.1 in Umbrel 0.3.10).

+### Data storage in your app

+In the final docker container, you app will be in `/app`, and all data should be in `/app/data`, which is mounted to the correct data directory on Umbrel.
+So, when storing any persistent data. please us the "data" subdirectory of your app.
+Also, when your app has multiple containers, please adjust docker-compose.yml so every app gets its own subdir of `${APP_DATA_DIR}` for its data (subdirectory on the host, in the container, it can still have the same mountpoint).

 ---

-Based on [PiDisplay](https://github.com/PiDisplay/PiDisplay), an open-source project Edd Williams and me built.
+Inspired by [PiDisplay](https://github.com/PiDisplay/PiDisplay), an open-source project Edd Williams and me built.